cbecks2/edr-artifacts/EDRs/Carbon Black.md

 Process Path - *user input dependent*
 ```
+Ultimately, the Process Path will be the path of the binary and/or command that is launched through Live Response's exec or execfg command.
+E.g.: whoami, hostname, ipconfig, net user Aura, etc.\

+#### 2.1.1.
+BladeRunner.exe
-For BladeRunner.exe, the /workingDir value depend on which directory the user is in when in the Live Response session, with the default being C:\WINDOWS\System32.
+The /workingDir value depend on which directory the user is in when in the Live Response session, with the default being C:\WINDOWS\System32.
 That directory can be changed through Live Response's cd command.\
-For BladeRunner.exe, the /outFile value is present when an execfg command is used in Live Response.
+The /outFile value is present when an execfg command is used in Live Response.
 This command returns the output of the Live Response command to the console.
 The output of the command is saved to that file which is then downloaded by Live Response and the content displayed in the console.\
-For BladeRunner.exe, it is unknown (for now) if the /outFileMaxSize value can be changed at a sensor level directly.\
+It is unknown (for now) if the /outFileMaxSize value can be changed at a sensor level directly.\

-Ultimately, the Process Path will be the path of the binary and/or command that is launched through Live Response's exec or execfg command.
-E.g.: whoami, hostname, ipconfig, net user Aura, etc.\

 ### 2.2.
 Live Query
 ```